-- We introduce the Grouped-Data Sequential Probability Ratio Test (GD-SPRT) as the baseline sequential detection scheme for our periodic sensing, in which grouping effectively reduces the impact of short-term channel randomness: - We explore the timing issues during the periodic sensing, and propose a sensing schedule according to the average speed of the underlying sequential test; - We propose short-term change and outlier detection schemes for robust decision making with the presence of anomalous data as well as prompt detection of a channel state change so that the PUs can be effectively protected against prolonged interference; - We provide simulation results to demonstrate the validity and major advantages of our design.
+- We introduce the Grouped-Data Sequential Probability Ratio Test (GD-SPRT) as the baseline sequential detection scheme for our periodic sensing, in which grouping effectively reduces the impact of short-term channel randomness; - We explore the timing issues during the periodic sensing, and propose a sensing schedule according to the average speed of the underlying sequential test; - We propose short-term change and outlier detection schemes for robust decision making with the presence of anomalous data as well as prompt detection of a channel state change so that the PUs can be effectively protected against prolonged interference; - We design an online adaptive scheduling algorithm, which updates the sensing frequency based on the detected change in the sequentially observed sensing data; - We provide simulation results to demonstrate the validity and major advantages of our design.

 The rest of the paper is organized as follows.
 After presenting related works in Sec.
 II, we provide an overview of the sensing preliminaries and the system model in Sec.
 III.
 Next in Sec.
 IV, we discuss the baseline sequential detection rule.
 In Sec.
 V, focusing on long-term sensing scheduling, we propose our scheme based on the average run speed of the sequential test; this is further developed in Sec.
 VI, which addresses short-term change and outlier detection.
+In Sec.
+VII, an adaptive algorithm is proposed that accounts for the changes in the sequentially observed data.
 Simulation results and their analysis can be found in Sec.
-VII before we conclude the paper in Sec.
-VIII.
+VIII before we conclude the paper in Sec.
+IX.
 II.
-RELATED WORK

-Among the numerous studies on spectrum sensing, very few have considered periodic in-band channel sensing.
-We found [6] and [9] are closest to our work.
-In [6], a deterministic off-line scheme is proposed to find the appropriate sensing frequency.
+RELATED WORK Among the numerous studies on spectrum sensing, very few have considered periodic in-band channel sensing.
+We found [7] and [11] are closest to our work.
+In [7], a deterministic off-line scheme is proposed to find the appropriate sensing frequency.
 Upon careful examination, the simple OR-rule cannot always guarantee that the prescribed accuracy requirements are met under varying channel conditions.
-In [9], the authors use Wald's sequential test, a well-known sequential detector, to accumulate groups of data within a predefined period and make a final decision.
+In [11], the authors use Wald's sequential test, a well-known sequential detector, to accumulate groups of data within a predefined period and make a final decision.
 Although at first glance our sensing scheme looks similar, fundamental differences exist in how sensing is scheduled over time.
-On the other hand, works such as [2], [3], and [15] have considered reward-based scheduling schemes and their optimality, but it's not clear how these algorithms can be applied in practice and how the actual sensing performances are.

-Some studies, such as [4] and [8], have considered change detection for cognitive radios.
+On the other hand, works such as [2], [3], and [18] have considered reward-based scheduling schemes and their optimality, but it's not clear how these algorithms can be applied in practice and how the actual sensing performances are.
+Some studies, such as [4] and [9], have considered change detection for cognitive radios.
 By utilizing the cumulative sum (CUSUM) approaches, they aim to find the theoretically quickest detector - in a single test - in the wake of a channel state change without considering how such tests can be scheduled over time.
 On the other hand, outlier detection has not been systematically studied for CR applications.
 In this work, we focus primarily on practical implementations of the change and outlier detection rules in order to satisfy the specific requirements for periodic sensing.
+Parameter adaptation often serves as a viable solution of many problems in dynamic systems; however, there have been very limited efforts on sensing adaptation in the context of cognitive radio.
+Attention has been given to the somewhat more passive threshold adaptation during the detection process such as in [5] and [16]; we, on the other hand, are more interested in the adaptation of sensing actions carried out by the SUs, which is a more effective means to tackle the system variation and uncertainty proactively.